Tendai-shū (天台宗) is a Japanese school of Buddhism founded by Venerable Saichō (最澄).

 Original Enlightenement (Hongaku 本覺)

 Original Enlightenment is an idea developed by Kūkai, the founder of Shingon Buddhism.
 It states that all sentient beings are already enlightened, and that enlightenement is not something to be gained, but to discover in ourselves.
 The only reason we can't see it is because we are clouded by delusion, and thus our journey is to realize that we are already Buddhas.
 There is no difference between Buddhas and us.
 Actually, there is no difference between beings fundamentally as we are all equally empty.
-In Tendai, all of phenomena is part of the primordial Buddha.
+In Tendai, all of phenomena is part of the dharmakaya.

 Syncretism